Overview

 The Council will continue to support the care home workforce through:

-• Providing information and support for providers regarding recruitment and retention, training and events and signposting to local and national resources.
+- Providing information and support for providers regarding recruitment and retention, training and events and signposting to local and national resources.

-• Working with the NHS to develop apprenticeship and Care Reserve models
+- Working with the NHS to develop apprenticeship and Care Reserve models

-• Advocating for the sector, for example through our Dignity in Care Awards
+- Advocating for the sector, for example through our Dignity in Care Awards

-• Supporting opportunities for innovation and technology within the sector and associated skills
+- Supporting opportunities for innovation and technology within the sector and associated skills

-• Working with the NHS to develop more resilient support and advice for nursing staff
+- Working with the NHS to develop more resilient support and advice for nursing staff

-• Developing and implementing a sector wide Workforce Strategy with partners
+- Implementing a sector wide Workforce Strategy

 Digital and technology enabled care

 The Council is committed to addressing digital exclusion and has a digital strategy, acting as a catalyst to enable more supported and connected communities.
-The Council intends for digital to underpin a transformed health and social care system that focuses on self- care, early intervention and prevention and has improved healthy life expectancy.
+The Council intends for digital to underpin a transformed health and social care system that focuses on self-care, early intervention and prevention and has improved healthy life expectancy.

-We have a number of current schemes and initiatives in place relevant to care home sector, including the deployment of Reminiscence Interactive Therapy Activities (RITA) in up to 51dementia care homes.
+We have a number of current schemes and initiatives in place relevant to care home sector, including the deployment of Reminiscence Interactive Therapy Activities (RITA) in up to 51 dementia care homes.
 We also support care homes in accessing secure information exchange with the NHS and other partners, including through support available to the marketplace through the Staffordshire Association of Registered Care Providers (SARCP).
 The completion of the digital toolkit to support access to secure information exchange will be an expectation in future contracts.

 Strength based/outcomes based